Skip to main content

 • Verify you’re using the correct API key for the project

-• Check that the resource (domain, template, etc.) exists in the project
+• Check that the resource (domain, template, etc.) exists in the target project

 Keep Your API Keys Secret